Hilltoppers' Moon earns Elite 11 top honor - NewsBreak

 David Crockett High School students show appreciation for bus drivers

 The David Crockett High School student club, the Civinettes, chose to show their appreciation for the school’s bus drivers for their November service project.
-According to Lauren Chandley, a sponsor for Civinettes- a student club at David Crockett High School- the club tries to do a service project each month that benefits the school or community.
-For this month, the club’s students decided to show their appreciation for school bus drivers through hand-delivered gift baskets.
+According to Lauren Chandley, a sponsor for Civinettes, the club tries to do a service project each month that benefits the school or community.
+The club decided this month to hand deliver gift baskets.

 Comments / 0